 - Look in the top menu, above the main blue menu bar.

 - Events are also on the home page and side bar of some page.

 - Join us this winter for community workshops and talks!

 Find a glitch?
 Like what you see?
 Let us know.

 Please surf around the new site and let us know what you think.
 Any bugs we haven’t caught yet?
 Anything missing?
 Something you like best?
 Thanks for sharing!

 Thank You, Friends!

-Thank you to the Mat-Su Trails and Parks Foundation, Billy Finley at Couloir Graphics, and Crane Johnson for generously helping us create new, integrated websites for both ChugachAvalanche.org and hpavalanche.org.
+Thank you to the Mat-Su Trails and Parks Foundation, Billy Finley at Couloir Graphics, and Crane Johnson for generously helping us create two new, integrated websites for both ChugachAvalanche.org and hpavalanche.org.